Data lineage: Data flow reconstruction

 The information stored in terms of associations needs to be combined by some means to get the data flow of a particular job.
 In a distributed system a job is broken down into multiple tasks.
 One or more instances run a particular task.
-The results produced on these individual machines are later combined together to finish the job.
+The results produced on these individual machines are later combined to finish the job.
 Tasks running on different machines perform multiple transformations on the data in the machine.
-All the transformations applied to the data on a machines is stored in the local lineage store of that machines.
-This information needs to be combined together to get the lineage of the entire job.
-The lineage of the entire job should help the data scientist understand the data flow of the job and he/she can use the data flow to debug the big data pipeline.
+All the transformations applied to the data on a machine is stored in the local lineage store of that machines.
+This information needs to be combined to get the lineage of the entire job.
+The lineage of the entire job should help the data scientist understand the data flow of the job and he/she can use the data flow to debug the Big Data pipeline.
 The data flow is reconstructed in 3 stages.

 Association tables

 The first stage of the data flow reconstruction is the computation of the association tables.
-The association tables exists for each actor in each local lineage store.
+The association tables exist for each actor in each local lineage store.
 The entire association table for an actor can be computed by combining these individual association tables.
 This is generally done using a series of equality joins based on the actors themselves.
 In few scenarios the tables might also be joined using inputs as the key.
 Indexes can also be used to improve the efficiency of a join.
 The joined tables need to be stored on a single instance or a machine to further continue processing.
 There are multiple schemes that are used to pick a machine where a join would be computed.
 The easiest one being the one with minimum CPU load.
 Space constraints should also be kept in mind while picking the instance where join would happen.